Types of Radon Tests

 What is a Safe Level of Radon?

-The EPA recommends taking action to reduce radon levels if the concentration is 4.0 picocuries per liter (pCi/L) or higher.
-Because no radon level is considered completely safe, the EPA advises that homeowners aim to reduce radon levels as much as possible.
+The EPA recommends taking action at 4.0 picocuries per liter or higher.
+Since no radon level is completely safe, homeowners should aim to reduce radon as much as possible.

 What Comes After Radon Testing?